-$$0 \to A, \quad A \to 0, \quad A \to 2A.$$
+$$0 \rightarrow A, A \rightarrow 0, A \rightarrow 2A.$$

 - Show that, with all rate constants set to 1, the system admits a stationary measure, but no stationary distribution. - Now assume that the first and third (production) reactions have rate constants 1, while the second reaction (degradation) has rate constant 2.
 In this case, does the system admit a stationary measure?
 Does it admit a stationary distribution?